-Two new support items will be available for participants residing in SIL properties and diagnosed with coronavirus (COVID-19).
+Two other support items are available nationally for participants residing in SIL properties and diagnosed with COVID-19.

 The NDIS will not cover additional administrative costs, staff sick leave, medical costs associated with a hospital stay or everyday expenses.

-You can continue to claim usual SIL costs while a participant diagnosed with coronavirus (COVID-19) is in hospital or isolated in alternative accommodation.
+Providers can continue to claim usual SIL costs for eligible participants in hospital or isolated in alternative accommodation.
 Alternative accommodation will also be claimable through the short term accommodation support item.

-If you have a participant residing in SIL who is diagnosed you must immediately notify the NDIS Quality and Safeguards Commission .
+If you have a participant residing in SIL who is diagnosed with COVID-19 you must immediately notify the NDIS Quality and Safeguards Commission .

-The Commission will inform the NDIA, and we will update the participants plan as quickly as possible to include additional funding against these new items as stated supports.
+The NDIS Commission will inform the NDIA, and we will update the participant’s plan as quickly as possible to include additional funding against these new items as stated supports.